Princess Thyra of Denmark: Later life

-After the wedding, the couple took up residence in Gmunden, Upper Austria, where Thyra lived for the rest of her life at the large Schloss Cumberland.
+After the wedding, the couple took up residence in Gmunden, Upper Austria, where Thyra lived for most of her life at Schloss Cumberland.
 They also had a townhouse in Vienna.
+The couple remained close; Thyra supported her husband's claim to the Hanoverian throne even as they led a largely private life.
 The couple had six children, three sons and three daughters.